-Bullying is wrong and damages individual children (and staff), potentially for a life time.
-It is therefore our aim to ensure we develop a school ethos in which bullying is regarded as unacceptable, and one in which it is everybody's responsibility to prevent it.
-It is school priority that all forms of bullying whether this be towards pupils or school staff are addressed and prevented immediately.
-North Wootton must be a safe and secure environment where all can learn without anxiety or fear.
+All bullying is wrong and damages individual children (and staff), potentially for a life time.
+It is therefore a school priority to ensure we develop a school ethos in which bullying is regarded as unacceptable, and one in which it is everybody's responsibility to prevent it.
+North Wootton Academy must be a safe and secure environment where all can learn without anxiety or fear.